 Less than a decade ago hoarding was classified as a specific mental health disorder.
 Prior to that time, hoarding was regarded as a type of obsessive-compulsive disorder or OCD.
-In essential terms, hoarding disorder is a mental health condition in which an individual is compelled to obtain and save and ever-increasing number of objects.
+In essential terms, hoarding disorder is a mental health condition in which an individual is compelled to obtain and save an ever-increasing number of objects.
 This can include items of absolutely no value, including garbage.
-Hoarding disorder is marked by an significant inability to part with items once obtained.
+Hoarding disorder is marked by a significant inability to part with items once obtained.
 In addition to being a challenging mental health condition, there are a number of significant dangers associated with hoarding.

 The Risk of Fire

 As a hoarding situation worsens, and more items accumulate in a person’s home, a dangerous risk of fire occurs.
 The risk of fire in a hoarding situation can exhibit itself in a number of different ways.

 First, in many instances of hoarding, a hoarder accumulates what fairly can be described as an incredible amount of paper and other types of flammable items.
 A mere spark can be enough to turn a hoarder’s home into a deadly inferno in almost, no time at all.

 Second, in some hoarding situations, a minor fire starts somewhere in the interior of a residence.
 This is a type of fire that in the absence of hoarding could be escaped from with little effort.
 However, as a result of hoarding, an expeditious emergency exit from a residence becomes impossible.
 A hallmark of hoarding is that entrances and windows in a residence end up being inaccessible.
 There may remain one working exit out of a residence.
 However, because of hoarding, getting to that door can prove daunting and impossible in an emergency situation.